Jerry Neuheisel

-Richard Gerald Neuheisel III (/ˈnuːhaɪzəl/; born April 24, 1992) is an American college football coach and former quarterback who is the interim offensive coordinator for the UCLA Bruins.
-He played college football at UCLA and a season of professional football for the Obic Seagulls of the Japanese X-League.
+Richard Gerald Neuheisel III (/ˈnuːhaɪzəl/; born April 24, 1992) is an American college football coach and former quarterback who is the quarterbacks coach for the Northwestern Wildcats.
+He played collegiately for the UCLA Bruins and a season professionally with the Obic Seagulls of the Japanese X-League.
+He previously served in multiple assistant coaching roles for UCLA.

 Early life

 Neuheisel was born on April 24, 1992, at the UCLA Medical Center in Los Angeles.
 His father, Rick Neuheisel, was a position coach for the UCLA Bruins football team at this time, later becoming the head coach of UCLA in 2008.
 Jerry attended Loyola High School in Los Angeles and played three seasons at quarterback.

 Neuheisel was a three-star recruit as a quarterback coming out of high school, but was only pursued in his recruitment by UCLA.
 He accepted an athletic scholarship to play for the Bruins.